-"Materials" in this section, refers to doors, windows, soffits/fascias, and wall claddings on new additions.
+Materials refers to doors, windows, soffits/fascias, and wall claddings.
 The demand for heritage-friendly construction has improved the visual quality of many products and materials, including thermally efficient windows and doors and some forms of non-wood sidings.

-- The use of traditional materials and products, such as wood sidings and windows, on additions to heritage buildings is always preferable and should be used when the addition is readily visible in the public realm. - 2.
-Non-traditional materials and products, such as fibre-cement board, vinyl and aluminium, in historical configurations and profiles that provide the appearance of traditional materials may be used on a new addition in the following cases: - a) where the products and their appearance are not detrimental to the historic character of the original heritage building; - b) where the addition is not readily visible from the public realm (i.e., located in the rear yard or a distance from the public streetscape).
+- 1. The use of traditional materials and products, such as wood sidings and windows, on additions to heritage buildings is always preferable and should be used when the addition is readily visible in the public realm. - 2.
+Non-traditional materials and products, such as fibrecement board, vinyl and aluminium, in historical configurations and profiles that provide the appearance of traditional materials may be used on a new addition in the following cases: - a) where the products and their appearance are not detrimental to the historic character of the original heritage building; - b) where the addition is not readily visible from the public realm (i.e., located in the rear yard or a distance from the public streetscape).